vinaydhegde/DevopsTree-Kubernetes/README.md

 ```sh
 <MINIKUBE_IP> devops-tree
 ```
->Use the command *minikube ip* to get IP of the minikube cluster
+>Use the command *'minikube ip'* to get IP of the minikube cluster

 Try it out: http://devops-tree/devopstree